 Active-duty military service members get free room and board, with a side helping of structure and discipline.
 They also get full health coverage, paid leave, and excellent military retirement benefits, but even more importantly, they receive valuable training.

 Upon completing their contract, military personnel can take their training and go into the private sector to earn several times their military salaries.
-Even personnel who continue working for military-related branches of government often earn envy-inducing pay.
+Even personnel who continue working for military-related branches of government often earn enviable pay.
 A friend of mine who serves as a sergeant in the Maryland National Guard earns a six-figure salary and will retire at age 44 with 80% of his current salary.

 Just be sure to consider the risks and benefits of joining the military to decide if it’s a good fit for you.